Sadr supporters mass in Iraq prayer rally amid political deadlock

 But since the vote, talks to form a new government have stalled and the oil-rich country remains mired in a political and socioeconomic crisis, despite elevated global oil prices.

-The various Shiite political factions, representing Iraq's largest demographic, remain unable to agree on a new prime minister.
+The various Shiite political factions, representing Iraq's largest community, remain unable to agree on a new prime minister.

 Sadr initially supported the idea of a "majority government" which would have sent his Shiite adversaries from the pro-Iran Coordination Framework into opposition.

-The former militia leader then surprised many by compelling his deputies to resign from parliament in June, a move seen as seeking to pressure his rivals to fast-track the formation of a new government.
+The former militia leader then surprised many by compelling his deputies to resign from parliament in June, a move seen as seeking to pressure his rivals to fast-track government formation.

 Taking aim at Hashed